Universal Orlando Resort: Hotels, Tickets and Transportation

 “Preferred” includes Loews Sapphire Falls (opening summer 2016) and the Royal Pacific.
 These hotels tend to be $50-100 less per night than the “Premier” hotels.
 We stayed at the Royal Pacific, and it was really lovely and quiet.
 It seems to attract a lot of business groups, too, as there were one or two corporate functions while we were there.
 These hotels have a mid-level number of rooms, with around 1,000 each.

-The only UOR hotel in the “Prime” category is the retro-decorated Cabana Bay Beach resort (with Aventura opening in August 2018), and prices here can be almost $150-200 a night cheaper (for a regular room) than the Premier and Preferred hotels.
+The only UOR hotel in the “Prime” category currently is the retro-decorated Cabana Bay Beach resort (with Aventura opening in August 2018), and prices here can be almost $150-200 a night cheaper (for a regular room) than the Premier and Preferred hotels.
 That’s not chump change if you’re staying for more than a couple of nights.
 Plus the Cabana Bay also offers Family Suites that include kitchenettes, so you can save on eating out.
 Oh, and did I mention there’s a bowling alley in this hotel?
 But keep reading because the Premier hotels do have included values that Prime doesn’t.
 UPDATE: We stayed at in a family suite at Cabana Bay during our 2018 visit.
 The plusses of this property are the cool mid-century design, the casual cafeteria style restaurant that we enjoyed, and the fun pool area with slides.
 It’s also located within walking distance to Volcano Bay.
 On the non-plus side, the amenities were lacking, as the towels were really thin and the toiletries were of low quality.
 Consider bringing your own shampoo.
 It’s laid-out in a motel type of fashion, with doors leading outside, so that can be a bit noisy.
 Finally, while there are busses to take you to the park, they’re not as quick or as easy to use as the other hotels’ water taxis.

 Click through to this chart to see the hotel benefits broken down by category.
 You can see which benefits come with each.